All-Ireland Senior Football Championship: Integration with the league and Tailteann Cup (2023–)

 In 2023, the format of the championship was again altered.
 Under this system, approved at a Special Congress of the GAA in February 2022, the results in the National Football League (held in January through to March of each year) would have an impact on counties' progression in the championship.
 After the conclusion of the four provincial championships, whose structures remain unaltered, there would be a round-robin competition for 16 teams, split evenly into four.
 The groups would be made up of the four provincial champions and four runners-up, joined by a further eight teams based on their overall ranking from the league.
 The four group winners would automatically qualify for the All-Ireland Quarter Finals, and the four remaining spots in the quarter-finals are determined by playoff-matches between the second and third placed teams.
 The quarter finals, semi-finals and final are then played under the traditional single-elimination format.
 Furthermore, the 16 teams that fail to qualify for the round-robin stage would compete in the second-tier Tailteann Cup, which is also played via round-robin groups and single-elimination finals.

-Revamp again for 2026
+2026 reformat

-A potential new format for the All-Ireland Senior Football Championship (SFC) is under consideration, with a single alternative structure gaining significant support.
-The proposal was discussed at a GAA Central Council meeting took place in Donegal on February 22, 2025.
-The format, inspired by systems previously used in 16-team county championships, emerged as the most favoured option during a recent consultation process involving GAA counties.